1coderookie/Kobra2PlusInsights/docs/hardware/axes.md

 ## Z-Axis
 The z-axis is driven by two lead screws which are connected to each other with a timingbelt at the very top.
-One lead screw is attached and driven by the z-axis motor, the other one is then driven by the timingbelt.
+Both lead screws are attached and driven by z-axis motors.
-Therefore this system is called a dual z-axis, timingbelt driven system.
 The following picture shows the upper part where you can see the the top bearing blocks both lead screws rest in, the pulleys and the timing belt which connects both lead screws.

 ![Timing belt](../assets/images/axes_K2Pro_timing-belt_web.jpg)